Change in Meal Menu Webpage Link

 - Free breakfast and lunch for all CPS students every day through the Community Eligibility Provision (CEP)

 In order to achieve future departmental goals, Nutrition Support Services current initiatives target key areas where development and improvement are needed:

-- Increase participation in the breakfast, lunch, snack and summer meal programs through the creation of more appetizing and healthier menus.
+- Increase participation in the breakfast, lunch, snack and summer meal programs by providing healthy and delicious meals.

-- Implement the Community Eligibility Option program as an alternative to collecting, approving, and verifying household eligibility applications for free and reduced-price eligible students in order to increase participation rates through streamlined reimbursement tracking.
+- Implement the Community Eligibility program as an alternative to collecting, approving and verifying household eligibility applications for free and reduced-price eligible students in order to increase participation rates through streamlined reimbursement tracking.